-"By-Laws" mean these By-Laws and includes the schedules and forms attached hereto or referred to herein.
+"By-Law" mean these By-Law and includes the schedules and forms attached hereto or referred to herein.

-"communal land" means land under the jurisdiction of a traditional council determined in terms of section 6 of the Limpopo Traditional Leadership and Governance Act, (Insert number and year) and which was at any time vested in -
+"communal land" means land under the jurisdiction of a traditional council determined in terms of section 6 of the Limpopo Traditional Leadership and Governance Act, 2005(Act No. 3 of 2005) and which was at any time vested in -